 The use of the stored potential and kinetic energy of water as a source of energy and power has been known for thousands of years.
 Watermills use giant waterwheels to grind or to mill grains and corns to produce flour.
 Today, large hydroelectric power plants use pumped hydro storage techniques to transform the waters energy into electricity.

 Hydroelectricity is the term used to describe any electrical power source generated by the energy contained in water, but it is more generally used to refer to the electricity generated by hydroelectric dams.
 These dams store the potential energy of the water behind huge concrete walls and harness the kinetic energy contained in the moving water once released converting it into mechanical energy by means of a water turbine.
-The turbine is then used to drive an electrical generator that converts this mechanical energy into electrical energy that can be distributed to thousands, or even millions of homes over a network of electrical grids and cables.
+The turbine is then used to drive an electrical generator that converts this mechanical energy into electrical energy which is then distributed to thousands, or even millions of homes over a network of electrical grids and cables.

 The damming of a river and the creation of a reservoir behind the dam wall makes the water flow through the turbines more predictable and reliable throughout all of the year.
 The dam also raises locally the level of the water surface, thus increasing the potential energy that may be converted to electric power by increasing the head height.
 The “Head” refers to the difference in level between the source of the water and the point at which energy is extracted from it, and assuming all things are equal, the higher the head, the more power is generated.